ddmesh/unbrick-recover-readonly-flash-arduino-opta/README.md

 memory or registers of the NOR chip.
 This is how the flash chip works.

-**Howto disable flash protection and Background**:
+**Howto disable flash protection and Background information**:

 Recovering your OPTA is only possible when you disable HW protection. \
 QSPI has several "speed-modes" using either only 2 data lines, 4 or 8.\
-Two of those pins are used for either transfering data or as HW protection PIN.\
+Two of those pins are used for either transfering data or to control HW protection.\
-This depends on the speed mode.
+This depends on the selected speed mode.

-The Opta device has connected all needed data lines to STM32H7 mcu.\
+The Opta device has all needed data lines connected to STM32H7 mcu.\
-Somehow Arduino or Driver code does set the important flag accidentally.
+Somehow Arduino or Driver code does set the protection flag accidentally.
-This could be uninialized bits in variables that are then random.

 If at some point later the HW Pin gets low the flash hardware protection gets activated permantently.